silentfatez/digitalworld1d/README.md

 7. Defunct Folder
 This folder contains codes that was meant to combine usir.py and card.py however processes does not run well on rpi.

- To run our files: you will need to install modules 1.libdw
- 2.mfrc522
- 3.gspread
- 4.oauth2client
- 5.telepot
- 6.spidev
- 7.kivy
+Our programme is designed to run on 3 rpis.
+On the first 2 rpis.
+You will need to run usir.py and card.py concurrently using command line.
+This will require the modules
+1.mfrc522
+2.spidev

- and have a file named secrets with your credentials for telegram bot and firebase.(provided for grading) We will als need a json file named client_secret for the credentials of google spreadsheet(also provided for grading)
+ and have a file named secrets with your credentials for telegram bot and firebase.(provided for grading)

+a bash script has been provided with instructions to run it

 to run bash script ,use command line interface
 1. cd to directory of bash file, eg.(~/ $ cd digitalworld1d)